What Happened On This Day January 18 In F1 History?

 1940

-Pedro Rodriguez, born in Mexico City, was celebrated for his audacious driving style.
-It wasn’t until 1967 that he secured a full-time spot in Formula One with Cooper, claiming his first victory at the 1967 South African Grand Prix.
-He later achieved another victory with BRM in 1970 and gained recognition in sports car racing and NASCAR.
+Pedro Rodriguez, born in Mexico City on this day, was celebrated for his fearless driving style.
+It wasn’t until 1967 that he secured a full-time seat in Formula One with Cooper, claiming his first victory at the 1967 South African Grand Prix.
+He later achieved another win with BRM in 1970 and gained later recognition in sports car racing and NASCAR.
 In July 1971, Rodriguez was killed at the Norisring in West Germany, driving a Ferrari 512 M in an Interserie sportscar race.
-He was known for carrying Tabasco sauce to spice up his meals, Rodriguez was easily recognisable at tracks by his distinctive deerstalker hat.
+Around the F1 paddock, he was known for carrying Tabasco sauce to spice up his meals and was easily recognisable at tracks by his distinctive deerstalker hat.

 1942